StateFarm-STEM/hablogger/python/raspberrypico/lesson4/README.md

     You should now see `Raspberry Pi Pico` displayed in the left-hand navigation of Thonny.

-1. Create a new directory in Thonny on the Raspberry Pi Pic called `drivers`.
+1. If one does not already exist, create a new directory in Thonny on the Raspberry Pi Pic called `drivers`.

     ![drivers-directory](./docs/thonny-2.png)